 2.4.6.
 Analytical Tools

-To improve our website, thee use tools to gain and analyze the usage based on usage data (“analytical tools”).
+To improve our website, we use tools to gain and analyze the usage based on usage data (“analytical tools”).
 Also we use analytical tools to gain knowledge about the marketing tools we use.

 2.4.7.
 Google Analytics